unionai-oss/pandera/docs/source/polars.md

 ### DataFrame-level Checks

-If you need to validate values on an entire dataframe, you can specify at check at the dataframe level.
+If you need to validate values on an entire dataframe, you can specify a check at the dataframe level.
 The expected output is a `polars.LazyFrame` containing multiple boolean columns, a single boolean column, or a scalar boolean.